 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations Liquidity and Capital Resources - Corporate and Other - (Continued)
+Management's Discussion and Analysis of Financial Condition and Results of Operations Results of Operations - Corporate and Other - (Continued)

 Revenues increased in 2003 due primarily to increased net investment income and investment gains of \$124.1 million and higher results from shipping operations of \$4.7 million.
 Net income increased due primarily to the improved results from the investment portfolio and increased results from shipping operations.